paudelsaurav50/Docking-STM-SP/README.md

 # Tamariw

-This branch contains the embedded source code to interface with a ground station for Tamariw.
+This branch contains the embedded source code to interface with the [ground station for Tamariw](https://github.com/TAMARIW/gs).

 ## schematics of indices